umd-mith/hathitables/README.md

 hathitables on the command line:

     % hathitables.py 1761339300 > 1761339300.csv

+And here's how to write the metadata where a CSVW client can find it:

     % hathitables.py --metadata 1761339300 > 1761339300.csv-metadata.json

 If you want you can also use hathitables programatically from Python: